Globalwall/Jellyfin-Duplicate-File-Scanner/README.md

     I/O speed may be limited on SD cards or HDDs

-    Long scan times for large libraries

-💪 Option 2: Use rclone mount to offload the hashing to your main PC
+#💪 Option 2: Use rclone mount to offload the hashing to your main PC

 Pros:

-    Leverages faster CPU + disk
+    Leverages faster CPU

     Can scan large libraries much faster